Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 72% of users say completing the app onboarding process in less than a minute is an important factor in their decision to keep using an app.*

-Only ask for essential personal details and permissions, and stick to the key features and UI elements that are absolutely necessary to help users experience the app’s value.
+For example, only ask for essential personal details and permissions, and stick to the key features and UI elements that are absolutely necessary to help users experience the app’s value.

 For instance, a movie ticketing app should request location access (and explain that it’s needed to find nearby theaters and showtimes), but skip requesting access to camera or contacts.
 You can always introduce additional aspects like connecting social networks or enrolling in a rewards program in later sessions, or highlight them in welcome emails.

+You should also aim to use fewer words — stick to the point to keep the user engaged.
 Keep the first user experience simple, and don’t ask for more than you need.

 Not everyone wants to be handheld through the onboarding process.
 Tech-savvy users in particular may want to dive right in and explore the app themselves, without sitting through the grand tour.